clembou/github-requests/new-deployment-notes.md

 It can't process the body of the request, so I go the the github webhook and change it to json encoding.

 It can't match the config.github.botLogin with the username from the issue, even though they look the same to me.

+I install ngrok (https://ngrok.com/) in order to debug the webhook locally.
+NGrok is excellent.

+With some more logging I find out that the emailing tries to match a project with the github issue, and part of the matching requires that the issue have a `label` that matches the `label` property from the projects.json file.
+This is a problem because the front end code seems to rely on the label property being the same as the repository name.
+Both these uses of label look like a bad idea.
+Removing it from the front end code looks like a big job.
+So I just remove it from the back end code for now.

+I then find out